Vinniciuslopes/love-running/README.md

 ### Signup form

 - The signup form is where people who are interested can signup to be part on the running group.
-- It There is a input for name, last name and email, there is also a radio input.
+- There is a input for name, last name and email, there is also a radio input.

 ### Testing